 One of the most common things I was told by the house staff on our trip was, “I’ve never seen a family that gets along so well!”

-In past episodes we’ve discussed emotional triggers at great length but I really wanted talk about how to handle the negative people around us.
+In past episodes, we’ve discussed emotional triggers at great length, but I really wanted to talk about how to handle the negative people around us.

 Sometimes it’s not about our triggers, sometimes it’s that Debbie Downer or Negative Nancy in our life that we just can’t shake.

-In the comments below, I’d like to hear about your experience with a Negative Nancy.
+In the comments below, I’d like to hear about your experience with negative people.
 How did/does this person trigger, and what have you learned from this episode that can help you deal with them much better?